 The first we find formally of Anstees in Thornborough is in c1800 when William Anstee married Mary.
 William Anstee was likely baptised in Beachampton in 1780 to parents John Anstee and Mary Gardner, who married in Beachampton in 1779.

 William Anstee and Mary had children (baptised in Thornborough):

 - Elizabeth Anstee (b 1800)

 - William Anstee (b 1802 – see below);

 - Sophia Anstee (b 1811);

-William Anstee (b 1802 above) married Maria Googer in Whaddon, Buckinghamshire in 1823.
+William Anstee was born in 1802 in Thornborough to parents William Anstee and Mary.
+He married Maria Googer in Whaddon, Buckinghamshire in 1823.
 They then returned to Thornborough and had children: